Portals

 Customer preview

-Whilst Portals are in customer preview, creation of portals are restricted to organization administrators.
+While portals are in customer preview, the creation of portals is restricted to organization administrators.